 The winner will be asked to confirm their age, and their guest’s age, by sharing an image of their ID, this can include driving license or passport.

-Within the 2 day period following initial notification, at least three attempts will be made to notify the winner In the event that the winner does not respond to the initial contact within 2 days, is disqualified or is ineligible, a reserve winner will be redrawn by repeating the same process.
+Within the 2 day period following initial notification, at least three attempts will be made to notify the winner.
+In the event that the winner does not respond to the initial contact within 2 days, is disqualified or is ineligible, a reserve winner will be redrawn by repeating the same process.
 Entrants are encouraged to monitor their email account during this time in case they are a winner.

 Winner Prize Delivery